 - (Free Junior Library Card only) guarantor’s signature, name and contact number on the application form.

 Find the type of borrower’s card that suits you.
-If you are not able to visit the library in-person then postal loans are available via paid Japan Foundation Membership or through Inter-library loans.
+If you are not able to visit the library in-person then postal loans are available via paid Japan Foundation Membership.

 Is Corporate/School membership available?